Saturday, December 22, 2012

 Bottom right - selection of tofu and other mock meats inside a natural grocery store called Naturalia.

-paris6_veganflingPictured above is the fabulous lunch we had at Les Cinq Saveurs d'Anada which is located near the Pantheon.
+Pictured above is the fabulous lunch we had at Les Cinq Saveurs d'Anada which is located near the Pantheon.
 They have mostly vegan options, but do serve some fish and other things.
 If I remember right the menu was marked with what was vegan.
 This place is amazing!
-I tried fresh carrot apple juice and a salad plate, and my husband got a tofu plate with rice, quinoa, and salad.
-Everything was really delicious, especially the tofu.
-It was so nice to have a fresh and healthy meal.
-This place would be on my "must go" list for sure!
+I tried fresh carrot apple juice and a salad plate, and my husband got a

 The last recommendation on my list is the Gentle Gourmet Cafe.
 This is a fairly new vegan restaurant in Paris (It used to be a B+B) and we had a great dinner here on our last night.
 Pictured above is a pumpkin leek soup (with a hot chocolate in the background), a Mediterranean salad with chickpeas, a potato gratin type of dish with salad, and the most amazing dessert crepe of all time.
 We seriously almost licked that plate clean.
 I got my wish of trying a crepe in France, and it was even filled with soy milk ice cream!
 Yum.
 Definitely make a stop here!
+View from the top of the Arc de Triomphe at night, Pyramid at the Louvre, Notre Dame and the Seine, Stained glass inside Sainte-Chapelle. |

 Some General Tips